kstenerud/dogma/kbnf_v1.md

     resulting expression matches nothing.

     if `bit_granularity` is 0, `expr` is passed through unchanged.
     """;

-when(cond: condition, expr: expression): expression =
-    """
-    When `cond` is false, `expr` is removed from consideration (as if it doesn't exist).

-    When `cond` is true, all other current alternatives are removed from consideration, and only `expr` can match (as if the alternatives don't exist).

-    If multiple `when` calls in the current alternatives set can have `cond` that are simultaneously true, the grammar is ambiguous.
-    """;

 bind(variable_name: identifier, value: expression | ~number): expression | ~number =